oVirt/ovirt-imageio/docs/development.md

     git review -d 101904

+## CI

+Running tests locally is convenient but before your changes can be merged, we need to test them on all supported distributions and architectures.

+When you submit patches to gerrit, oVirt CI will run all the tests on:

+- CentOS 7, x86_64
+- Fedora 29, x86_64
+- Fedora 29, ppc64

+Note that tests using 4k storage cannot run in oVirt CI, but they can run in Travis CI.
+This is not integrated yet with gerrit, but easy to run manually.

+On Travis CI all tests run on:

+- CentOS 7, x86_64
+- Fedora 29, x86_64

+To test your changes on Travis:

+- Fork the project on github
+- Visit https://travis-ci.org, register using your github account, and enable builds for your ovirt-imageio fork
+- Push your changes to your github fork to trigger a build

 ## Creating storage for tests

 The tests use the userstorage tool to create files and block devices